USE-sum/usesum/README.md

 # USEsum
 USEsum is an extractive and abstractive summarisation system that can generate short summaries from reviews corpora.
+This code supports the paper [Sentence Embeddings as an intermediate target in end-to-end summarisation] (https://github.com/USE-sum/usesum/blob/master/Sentence_Embeddings_as_an_intermediate_target_in_end_to_end_summarisation_MZ_SM.pdf) .

 The uniquness of this approach is that it can summarize hundreds of sentences, while most systems summarize articles containing up several dozens of sentences.

 This an adaptation of [OpenNMT](https://github.com/OpenNMT/OpenNMT-py) , most of the code in this repository is an old version of OpenNMT.
-The main contribution is [here] (https://github.com/USE-sum/usesum/blob/master/onmt/decoders/vecdiff.py).
+The main contribution is [in this script](https://github.com/USE-sum/usesum/blob/master/onmt/decoders/vecdiff.py) .

 # Installation
 Please run pip install -r requirements.txt